 Asia Pacific Studies MA

-While the MAPS curriculum provides students with a common foundation of knowledge, you are able to pursue relevant and meaningful topics to you as a student of Asia.
+While the MAPS curriculum provides students with a common foundation of knowledge, you are able to pursue relevant and meaningful topics to you as a student of the Asia Pacific.
 Each instructor has their own projects, readings, and activities that make up the course requirements.
-Within that context students have always been encouraged to focus on the cultures, nations, periods, or approaches that appeal to them.
+Within that context, you are encouraged to focus on the cultures, nations, periods, or approaches that appeal to you.

 A number of graduates of the MAPS program have worked full-time while earning their degree.
 Other MAPS graduates have worked part-time during their two years of study.
 It does require a degree of discipline and time management to balance work, study, and personal life, of course.
 We estimate that for every hour of class (about six to nine hours each week), a student dedicates about three hours outside of class in preparation, study, research, and writing.
 That means that your MAPS-related time may consume a total of about 30 hours each week, depending on your background and organizational skills.